prasannanimbalkar/kubernetes-101/README.md

-Cube API server is the point in which we interact with any command that you write or any cic system or any sdks they are all interacting with Cube API server so the first thing that the cube API server is going to do is authentication and authorization it's going to make sure
+Cube API server is the point in which we interact with any command that you write or any sdks they are all interacting with Cube API server so the first thing that the cube API server is going to do is authentication and authorization it's going to make sure